 3. Tana Ashlee

 Tana Ashlee, a fitness model, can lift some serious weight at the gym.
-She’s also a trainer who can program a serious hamstrings workout.
+She’s also a trainer who can program a serious hamstrings workout and incorporate strict diets like the military diet.

 4. Cally Clarice